parente/homelab/README.md

 - Create a `GHCR_TOKEN` secret with a personal access token having package write permission
 - Create the `gh-pages` orphan branch

+To run on a single Raspberry Pi 3 (ARMv7):

+- Install k3d onto the Pi
+- Clone this project onto the Pi
+- Run make cluster
+- Copy the ~/.kube/config back to my main machine
+- Run make sync from the main machine

 ## How do I cut chart releases?

 1. Bump versions in `cfsync/chart/Chart.yaml` and `helmfile.yaml`.